adarsh-anand15/Microcavity-Simulation/README.md

+© Adarsh Anand

+Author retains the copyright to this app.
+You are free to use this code as long as appropriate credit is provided to the original author in any published work with the help of this code.
+You can distribute the code to others as long as a copy of this copyright notice is included.

 Description:
 This Application simulates the behaviour of a Distributed Bragg Reflector and a Microcavity made of two DBRs.
 It can give Reflectance profile, and Electric field profile for a single DBR as well as a Microcavirt made of two DBRs.